psadmin-io/talk.running-ps-on-oci/slides/talk.md

 * Add OMC log agent to 9.2 instances
 * Expand use of Rundeck for OCI management
 * Leverage Cloud Manager for PeopleSoft Images

+???

+With 9.2 we can use more of Oracle Management Cloud's features, like log analytics.

+We want to use Rundeck for more things

+I haven't talked much about CM yet.
+I think CM is great for installing new PIs and we plan to use it for that.
+We also have Phire installed in our CM environment (TDB on that being a good/bad thing).
+A reason we aren't looking to use it much more than that is it doesn't understand shared infrastructure well.
+We opted to use a pre-paid billing model, so we want to utilize our infrastructure but we don't want to overbuild.
+CM can lead to server sprawl.
+We also run HR/FS on the same server for each tier, something that CM can't do either.
+We'll keep evaluating CM and providing feedback to PS, but I'm not as

 ---
 class: center, middle, white